venky-LAB-org/GIT-Lab/01-section-1-Working_with_Git/02.Git_Repo_Creation/README.md

 Enter
         Note ==> Your PAT-Name HERE
-        Expiration => Here you mention Expiry Time select Scope ==> Here we select the Permission to assign for the Token
+        Expiration => Here you mention Expiry Time elect Scope ==> Here we select the Permission to assign for the Token
 ```
+IMP Note
 ```
 These Token is not Shown again ===> you have to save that Token in safe place
 ```